 Internet and phone cards

-Singapore has a free Wi-Fi called [email protected] in many places in the city center.
+Singapore has free Wi-Fi called Wireless@SG in many places in the city center.
 You can find hotspots in places like museums, malls, MRT stations, and libraries.
 That said, it can make sense to buy a prepaid SIM card if you plan to stay in Singapore for a few days and want to assure you that you have full coverage all the time.

-Buying a prepaid SIM card is almost as easy as buying an ice cream at 7-eleven, just bring your passport, pick a phone number, and you’re ready to go.
+Buying a prepaid SIM card is almost as easy as buying ice cream at 7-eleven, just bring your passport, pick a phone number, and you’re ready to go.
 Below I’ve listed some of the most popular options for prepaid SIM cards.